alanrsoares/weirdle/README.md

-# Wordle
+# Weirdle
-A Wordle clone in NextJs + Typescript
+A Weirdle clone in NextJs + Typescript